onecodex/needletail/README.md

 # Getting Help

 Questions are best directed as GitHub issues.

-Hopefully I'll compile the documentation and put it up as a webpage soon too.
+We plan to add more documentation soon, but in the meantime doc comments are included in the source.

 # Contributing

 Please do!
-We're happy to discuss/mentor possible additions and/or accept pull requests.
+We're happy to discuss possible additions and/or accept pull requests.